Emilia Migliaccio

 Emilia Doran (née Migliaccio, born April 25, 1999) is an American amateur golfer.
 In 2019, she won the gold medal in the women's individual event at the Pan American Games held in Lima, Peru.
 Migliaccio, Brandon Wu, Stewart Hagestad and Rose Zhang also won the gold medal in the mixed team event.

+Doran chose not to turn professional following her collegiate career.